interbred-monkey/yasabe-api/README.md

 ### Updating a record

-Updating a record is just the same as adding a record but you must pass in the YaSabe id you wish to update in the businessMatches array.
+Updating a record is just the same as `post()` but you must pass in the YaSabe id you wish to update in the businessMatches array.
 This ID can be attained by a simple search.

 ### Deleting a record